ZYXXXXXXXXXX/NYC_Transit/README.md

 ## How to Run
 ### make sure you have the right env
-open terminal at the front-end pkg npm install npm install @vis.gl/react-google-maps
+open terminal at the front-end pkg. npm install. npm install @vis.gl/react-google-maps.
 ### Run the backend
-python app.py
+python app.py.
 ### Run the front-end
-npm start
+npm start.